mixu/useradmin/readme.md

 NOTE: This licence applies to the useradmin module only, as written by Mikito Takada (found under /modules/user/).
 Different licences may apply to the other modules in this repository and the Kohana 3 core.

-Please consult a lawyer if you need legal advice.

 -------